awsdocs/amazon-connect-admin-guide/doc_source/sample-queued-callback.md

 **Note**
 This sample flow is available in previous Amazon Connect instances\.
 In new instances, you can see examples of queued callback in [Sample interruptible queue flow with callback](sample-interruptible-queue.md) and [Sample queue configurations](sample-queue-configurations.md)\.

-Type: Contact flow \(inbound\)
+Type: Flow \(inbound\)

-This contact flow provides callback queue logic\.
+This flow provides callback queue logic\.
 Here's how it works:

 1. After a voice prompt, a working queue is selected and its queue status is checked\.